dustinlyons/nixos-config/README.md

 ```

 ### Install configuration
 After the keys are in place, you're good to go.
-Just run this installation command.
+Just boot the installer and run this  command.

+> [!IMPORTANT]
+> For Nvidia cards, select the second option `nomodeset` when booting the installer.

 > [!WARNING]
 > Running this will reformat your drive to the ext4 filesystem.